nribeka/mobile-restassured/README.md

 Features:
 - JSON transformation configuration (j2l) file.
 The file will allow client application to define how to transform JSON into lucene indexer
-- Registering transformation algorithm to allow client to define how to transform JSON into java object
+- Registering transformation algorithm to allow client to define how to transform JSON into java objectClass
 - Search API to search JSON based on keyword inside the index and transform the JSON based on registered algorithm

 Nyoman Ribeka